At 100+ decibels, the sound of a large jet nearing a runway’s end is as noisy as being in the front row of a rock concert. (Remember those?)

 That’s a concern for the Greater Toronto Airports Authority, which runs Pearson, and NAV CANADA, which governs air navigation like flight arrival procedures.
 To their credit, they’ve been monitoring noise and sharing what they’re doing with the community.
 Are they being clear, though?

 A piece on the NAV Canada website about an upcoming “Public Consultation” – with no mention of where or when until the end – called out for a “Before & After” treatment.

 I ran the page through the Hemingway app to get a fast impression of how easy it is to read.
 The result?
 It’s not.
-It’s written at a post-graduate level, easily readable by only about 4.5% of readers.

-My January newsletter, Wordnerdery, takes a closer look at the opening 36-word (!) sentence.
-I also show how getting to the point, reorganizing and rewriting the piece makes it more likely to be read and more easily understood.
+In an issue of my newsletter, Wordnerdery, I show how getting to the point, reorganizing and rewriting the piece makes it more likely to be read and more easily understood.

 You could argue that people annoyed about airplane noise will comment anyway, but no sense making it harder for them to do it.